shouxulin/CS4414-HW3/README.md

 # Part 3.
 System Analysis and Optimizations (Due Dec 5)

-System Analysis by components:
+**System Analysis by components:**
 In this class, we learned that the most important step for understanding and optimizing a system entails detailed benchmarking and performance measurement.
 We would like you to write a small essay about your findings.
 Report the distribution of latency breakdown for each component in your RAG pipeline (document retrieval, question augmentation, LLM generation).
 Use plots to show the distribution clearly of each step and between steps.

+**Opmizing components:**
 You can do more than the minimum but every solution MUST answer the following questions:
 -	What is the time breakdown of different components in the system?
 Do you observe the major bottleneck of your system?
 Are there places you can optimize?
 -	For AI system, not only do we care about system performance but also about accuracy.
 What are some tradeoffs in this system you can think of?
 Try at least two of the below optimization methods, report the change in performance, and discuss the tradeoffs you observe.
     -	A different encoder model that generates embeddings of dimensions greater than 768 or smaller than 768 of BGE encoder model we used in Part 1
     -	ANN search method top-K number, what if we set the top-K number of ANN search to be greater than 3 as we used in Part 2, or smaller than 3 by only selecting top 1
     -	LLM generation model, what happens if we use a smaller model or larger model?
 Do you observe it running faster or slower, giving more reasonable results or less reasonable?
-Given the limited resource on ugclinux server, you can also try with OpenAI API call, there are limits in the number of calls one can make in a given day, but connect your pipeline with it and give a few tries to see how that response compares to the results from the TinyLlama-1.1B-Chat-v0.3-GGUF model we used in Part 2?
+(You are also free to try with other models that are not in above lists provided, even OpenAI API call, there are limits in the number of calls one can make in a given day, but connect your pipeline with it and give a few tries to see how that response compares to the results from the TinyLlama-1.1B-Chat-v0.3-GGUF model we used in Part 2)